josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📚_sources_and_evidence_register.md

 - [PTC — Windchill and FlexPLM remote-code-execution advisory](https://www.ptc.com/en/about/trust-center/advisory-center/active-advisories/windchill-flexplm-rce-vulnerability) — *primary vendor advisory and shared-vulnerability mechanism*
 - [CISA — Karakurt data-extortion group](https://www.cisa.gov/news-events/cybersecurity-advisories/aa22-152a) — *criminal-extortion background*
 - [United States Department of Justice — FBI testimony on Genesis Market](https://www.justice.gov/ola/media/1379826/dl?inline=) — *criminal access-market and service-ecosystem background*
+- [CISA, FBI and HHS — StopRansomware advisory on Medusa](https://www.cisa.gov/news-events/cybersecurity-advisories/aa25-071a) — *primary government description of Medusa's affiliate model, recruitment of initial-access brokers and public-sector victim exposure; criminal-ecosystem comparator rather than evidence of state sponsorship*

+---

+## 🧅 Contractors, Customers And Cyber-Enabled Influence

+### Mabna Institute And IRGC-Linked Tasking

+- [United States Department of Justice — 17 Mabna Institute members charged](https://www.justice.gov/opa/pr/17-iranians-charged-conducting-massive-cyber-theft-campaign-behalf-islamic-revolutionary) — *18 August 2026 superseding-charge announcement; victim counts, more than 31 TB of stolen academic data and intellectual property, IRGC and other Iranian-client tasking, and the use of employees, contractors, hackers-for-hire and affiliated personnel*
+- [United States District Court / DOJ — superseding indictment](https://www.justice.gov/usao-sdny/media/1458201/dl) — *primary charging document for the allegations, defendants, conspiracy structure and victim scope; allegations remain allegations until adjudicated*
+- [United States Department of Justice archive — original 2018 Mabna charges](https://www.justice.gov/archives/opa/pr/nine-iranians-charged-conducting-massive-cyber-theft-campaign-behalf-islamic-revolutionary) — *historical attribution and continuity route; establishes that the campaign and core 31-TB finding were not newly generated by the 2026 wartime context*

+The 2026 release materially expands the public charging record.
+It does not convert the underlying 2013–2017 activity into a new wartime attack, and it does not attribute unrelated ransomware, logistics, water or public-administration incidents to Mabna or the IRGC.

+### Iranian Influence And Publicity Mechanisms

+- [Mandiant / Google Cloud — suspected Iranian influence operation](https://cloud.google.com/blog/topics/threat-intelligence/suspected-iranian-influence-operation) — *2018 technical-research route for an Iran-origin influence network targeting several regional audiences with anti-Israel, pro-Palestinian and other issue-specific narratives*
+- [Microsoft Threat Intelligence — Iran's cyber-enabled influence operations supporting Hamas](https://www.microsoft.com/en-us/security/security-insider/threat-landscape/iran-surges-cyber-enabled-influence-operations-in-support-of-hamas) — *primary vendor-research route for opportunistic targeting, destructive activity, hacktivist identities, publicity and misleading or exaggerated effect claims*

+These sources support the existence of Iranian cyber-enabled influence mechanisms.
+They do not prove that victim legitimacy, anti-corporate sentiment or denial of solidarity selected any particular 2026 target.
+That remains a hypothesis to be tested against target, publicity, audience and effect data.

+### Comparative Contractor Market — I-Soon

+- [Associated Press — inside the I-Soon contractor market](https://apnews.com/article/6276e8662ddf6f2c1afbae994d8b3aa2) — *comparative reporting on state demand, private contractors, competitive procurement, relationship cultivation, subcontracting, payment pressure and insecure commercial capability markets*

+I-Soon is a Chinese comparative case.
+It demonstrates a possible contractor-market mechanism; it is not evidence about Iranian authorship, the Mabna defendants, or any incident in this timeline.

 ---